-If you are going to start a WebRTC project that requires a media server, you better be sure you know how frequently as well as when was the last time the code got updated.
+If you are going to start a project that requires a WebRTC media server, you better be sure you know how frequently as well as when was the last time the code got updated.

 A WebRTC media server is a type of server that is required to build applications that offer group calling capabilities among other things.
 There are other types of WebRTC servers that are needed, but this is not the place or time to discuss them.

-Rising interest in WebRTC media servers
+Rising interest in updating media servers

 Here’s a discussion I had multiple times in the last month: People asking about this or that WebRTC media server or project, wanting to know if they should adopt it for their own application.